 So, the first step when considering an application based on user evidence is to identify the event(s) which brought the use of the right of way into question.
 Evidence regarding the use of the route needs to cover a 20 year period running from the date on which the public's right was brought into question.
 There can be more than one such event, for example a sign may have been erected in 2002, then a gate may have been erected and locked in 2005; both could be events that bring the use of the right of way into question.
-In those circumstances, if the sign was sufficient to bring the use of the right of way into question the 20 year period would end in 2002, when the sign was erected.
-This is something which can be considered by the authority/inspector, so it can be useful to retain evidence showing what actions were taken to prevent the use of a route, when and who was responsible (e.g. was it done by the landowner or on his instructions?).
+In those circumstances, if the sign was sufficient to bring the use of the right of way into question the 20 year period would end in 2002, when the sign was erected, which would mean a claim based on 20 years use ending in 2005 would not cover a full 20 year period, and is unlikely to result in a right of way being acquired under the statutory provisions.
+This is something which can be considered by the authority/inspector, so it can be useful to retain evidence showing what actions were